jediracer/School_District_Analysis/README.md

 		![Updated Top School Summary](https://github.com/jediracer/School_District_Analysis/blob/main/resources/Updated%20Top%20School%20Summary.png)
 - Affects on replacing the ninth grade scores for Thomas High School
 	- Math & Reading Scores by Grade
-		1. The average of all grades for Thomas High School
+		1. The average of all grades for Thomas High School.
-		2. The average of the 9th grade for all schools in the district
+		2. The average of the 9th grade for all schools in the district.
 	- Scores by School Spending
-		- No affect
+		- There was no affect on the School Spending metric.
 	- Scores by School Size
-		- No affect
+		- There was no affect on the School Size metric.
 	- Scores by School Type
-		- No affect
+		- There was no affect on the School Type metric.
 ## Summary
 - The affects on the District Summary were very small.  removing the 9th grade scores from the Thomas High School did not have a substantial impact over the district as a whole.
 - The metrics for Thomas High School were the one affected on the School Summary as data was not removed from other schools.